One of the first things you’ll want to do if you think you’ve been the victim of clinical negligence is make a complaint.

 If you’ve already made a complaint, it doesn’t stop you being able to claim.
 In fact, it can even be useful by helping to build up a picture of what happened to you.

 Making a compensation claim for medical negligence can be a complicated process – which is why it’s important that you get access to the very best solicitors.
-When you speak to us, we’ll be able to let you know whether you’ll be able to make a compensation claim and can pass you on to the right solicitor for your case.
+When you speak to a trained legal adviser, they’ll be able to let you know whether you’ll be able to make a compensation claim and can pass you on to the right solicitor for your case.

-You can reach us for free on 0800 234 6438, or fill in one of our secure online forms to arrange a call back.
+You can reach an adviser for free on 0800 234 6438, or fill in the secure online form to arrange a call back.

 If you feel like you’ve been let down by NHS treatment, you might be unsure about making a complaint or starting legal action.